 If there is anything you would like to discuss, please contact me on the following number [telephone number].

 What else should I do?

-Here are some tips to follow when you raise your concern.
+Here are some tips to follow when you raise your complaint.

-- Raise your concern quickly.
+- Raise your complaint quickly.
 People move on, memories fade and records are deleted in line with retention policies.
-The longer it takes to raise your concern with an organisation, the harder it will be for them to look into it thoroughly.
+The longer it takes to raise your complaint with an organisation, the harder it will be for them to look into it thoroughly.

 - Send it to the right place.
 There’s no point in raising a matter quickly if it then takes weeks to get to the right department.
 Check the organisation’s website or give them a call to make sure you have the right address.
 In some cases, you may be able to find it on our Register of fee payers.

 - Write legibly.
 Typed or word processed documents are easiest to read.
 If you write your complaint by hand, make sure your writing is easy for others to understand.